Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Back to the theme, the charge inversion and "DNA in nanopores" are simulated.
 The former deals with the periodic boundary system, while the latter treats the 3D non-periodic boundary problem with short-range and long-range electrostatic interactions.
-The counterion condensation and coion depletion are the key of the nanoscale human cells.
+The counterion condensation and coion depletion against macroions or DNA are the key of the nanoscale human cells.

 ### (1) What is electrostatic molecular dynamics simulation ? ###